JuJu Brents: Indianapolis Colts

 After trading back with both the Las Vegas Raiders and the Atlanta Falcons to collect two additional late round picks, Indianapolis Colts' general manager Chris Ballard selected Brents in the second round of the 2023 NFL draft, using the 44th overall pick.
 He recorded his first NFL interception in Week 6 against the Jacksonville Jaguars.
 He played in nine games with eight starts, recording 43 tackles, one forced fumble, one interception, and six passes defensed.

 On September 10, 2024, Brents was placed on injured reserve with a season-ending knee injury.

 On August 26, 2025, Brents was waived by the Colts as part of final roster cuts.

 Miami Dolphins

 On August 27, 2025, Brents was claimed off waivers by the Miami Dolphins.
-On November 19, he was placed on the injured reserve list.
+He made seven appearances (two starts) for Miami, recording one pass deflection, one fumble recovery, and 14 combined tackles.
+In Week 11 against the Washington Commanders, Brents suffered a foot injury that required season-ending surgery, causing him to be placed on injured reserve on November 19.